Simón Bolívar: Education and first journey to Europe: 1793–1802

-After two months there, Bolívar was moved at the direction of the Real Audiencia back to the Palacios family home.
-Bolívar promised the Real Audiencia that he would focus on his education, and was subsequently taught full-time by Rodríguez and the Venezuelan intellectuals Andrés Bello and Francisco de Andújar.
-In 1797, Rodríguez's connection to a pro-independence conspiracy forced him to go into exile, and Bolívar was enrolled in an honorary militia force.
+After two months there, the Real Audiencia directed that he be returned to the Palacios family home.
+Bolívar promised the Real Audiencia that he would focus on his education and was subsequently taught full-time by Rodríguez and the Venezuelan intellectuals Andrés Bello and Francisco de Andújar.
+In 1797, Rodríguez's connection to the pro-independence Gual and España conspiracy forced him to go into exile, and Bolívar was enrolled in an honorary militia force.
 When he was commissioned as an officer after a year, his uncles Carlos and Esteban Palacios y Blanco decided to send Bolívar to join the latter in Madrid.
 There, Esteban was friends with Queen Maria Luisa's favorite, Manuel Mallo.

 On 19 January 1799, Bolívar boarded the Spanish warship San Ildefonso at the port of La Guaira, bound for Cádiz.
-The ship sailed first to Veracruz to load Mexican silver for transit to Spain.
-The ship arrived on 2 February, but was prevented from leaving for seven weeks by a British blockade of Havana.
-The San Ildefonso docked in Santoña, on the northern coast of Spain, in May 1799.
-A little over a week later, Bolívar arrived in Madrid and joined Esteban, who found Bolívar to be "very ignorant".
+He arrived in Santoña, on the northern coast of Spain, in May 1799.
+A little over a week later, he arrived in Madrid and joined Esteban, who found Bolívar to be "very ignorant."
 Esteban asked Gerónimo Enrique de Uztáriz y Tovar, a Caracas native and government official, to educate Bolívar.
-Uztáriz accepted and Bolívar, who moved into his residence in February 1800, was thoroughly educated.
+Bolívar moved into Uztáriz's residence in February 1800 and was educated in the Classics, literature, and social studies.

 At the same time, Mallo fell out of the Queen's favor and Manuel Godoy, her previous favorite, returned to power.
 As members of Mallo's faction at court, Esteban was arrested on pretense, and Bolívar was banished from court following a public incident at the Puerta de Toledo over the wearing of diamonds without royal permission.
 Bolívar also at this time met María Teresa Rodríguez del Toro y Alaysa, the daughter of another wealthy Caracas creole.
-They were engaged in August 1800, but were separated when the del Toros left Madrid for a summer home in Bilbao.
+They were engaged in August 1800, but were separated when the del Toros left Madrid for their summer home in Bilbao.
 After Uztáriz left Madrid for a government assignment in Teruel in 1801, Bolívar himself left for Bilbao and remained there when the del Toros returned to the capital in August 1801.
 Early in 1802, Bolívar traveled to Paris while he awaited permission to return to Madrid, which was granted in April.